-Define the Directives or Regulations
+Define the Directives

-The Notified Body does not write or decide on the EU legislation - their input will be considered during the debating stage but they will not decide on the legislation.
+The Notified Body does not write or decide on the EU regulations - their input will be considered during the debating stage shown above but they will not decide on the legislation.
 Notified Bodies assess against the requirements of the Directives, they do not write them.